libp2p/specs/pubsub/gossipsub/topic-streams.md

 no window when a publisher wishes to publish a message, but does not know if the peer supports Topic Streams.

+Because streams are multiplexed independently, a peer MAY receive an inbound topic stream before receiving the opening peer's `ControlExtensions` message.
+If the receiving peer supports Topic Streams, it MUST assume that the opening peer supports Topic Streams and accept and process the stream.
+If the receiving peer later receives a `ControlExtensions` message indicating that the opening peer does not support Topic Streams, it MUST treat this as a protocol violation and abort the connection as described in [Aborting the Connection on Protocol Violation](#aborting-the-connection-on-protocol-violation).

 ## Aborting the Connection on Protocol Violation

 If a receiver receives a message from a peer that violates a MUST condition,